donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 **GPT-2 (Domain Specialist)** trained on PubMed abstracts develop rich representations of medical terminology and context through self-supervised learning on abundant textual data.
 However, it remains completely blind to acoustic signals and exhibits biases toward formal written language rather than conversational speech patterns.

-The 12% WER reduction achieved through shallow fusion validates the core hypothesis: domain-specific language models can meaningfully improve speech recognition in specialized contexts.
-However, the failure modes (abbreviation mismatches, punctuation insertion, and premature terminations) reveal the challenges of bridging modalities with different statistical properties and stylistic conventions.
+The preliminary synthetic evaluation showing up to 14.8% WER reduction suggests shallow fusion may have potential for improvement, though further validation on clinical data is needed.
+Additionally, the failure modes (abbreviation mismatches, punctuation insertion, and premature terminations) reveal the challenges of bridging modalities with different statistical properties and stylistic conventions.

-The observed improvements concentrated almost exclusively on medical terminology recognition, confirming that the benefits derive from genuine domain expertise rather than general language modeling improvements.
+The observed improvements appeared concentrated on medical terminology recognition, suggesting that the benefits may derive from genuine domain expertise rather than general language modeling improvements.
 This specificity, while limiting the approach's broad applicability, makes it particularly valuable for specialized transcription applications where domain terminology accuracy is critical.

 Future work toward learned gating mechanisms, advanced fusion architectures, and validation on authentic clinical datasets will help address current limitations.
 More broadly, this work illustrates the ongoing evolution of AI system architectures from monolithic models toward composite systems that combine specialized expertise, a trend likely to accelerate as AI deployment expands across diverse professional domains.